InsTiport/Personalized-response-generation/README.md

 You can find these files in `data/csv` after they are generated.
 English language checking is performed in this step and `non_English_interviews.txt` will be generated in each `data/[sport_name]` folder.
 You should see 149,591 interviews and 15,639,895 utterances in total.

 ### Build vocabulary
 No need to perform this step again because the vocabulary files are already generated and pushed to Github, under `data/vocab`.
+The current vocabulary size is 161,292.

 If there are new interview texts available and you need to rebuild the vocabulary, first re-generate all csv files by following the instruction above, then inside `processing` folder, run: